 - Brian Lurie - President, Caroline and Brian Lurie Philanthropic Fund

-- Alan H. Gill - Chief Executive Officer, The American Jewish Joint Distribution Committee
+- Ariel Zwang - Chief Executive Officer, American Jewish Joint Distribution Committee

-- Abraham Foxman - National Director, The Anti-Defamation League
+- Kenneth Jacobson - National Director, Anti-Defamation League

-- Michael Hirschhorn - President of the Trustees, Jacob and Hilda Blaustein Foundation
+- Michael Hirschhorn - President of the Trustees, The Jacob and Hilda Blaustein Foundation

 - Howard Sohn - Chair and Executive, Fohs Foundation